-Instituto de Seguros de Portugal ("Portuguese Insurance Institute") under Decree-Law 94-B/98, of 17 April 1998 (as amended), which may oppose the operation if it considers that a prudent management of the merged entity cannot be ensured.
+The acquisition or strengthening of a qualified shareholding (20%, 33% or 50%) in an insurance company must be notified to the Instituto de Seguros de Portugal ("Portuguese Insurance Institute") under Decree-Law 94-B/98, of 17 April 1998 (as amended), which may oppose the operation if it considers that a prudent management of the merged entity cannot be ensured.
 Similarly, the acquisition or strengthening of a qualified shareholding (5%, 10%, 20%, 33% or 50%) in a credit institution must be notified to and approved by the Banco de Portugal, the Portuguese Central Bank and banking regulator (see Decree-Law 298/92, of 31 December 1992, as amended).
 It should also be noted that credit institutions are prevented from holding more than 25 per cent of the voting rights in a commercial company for one or more periods totalling 3 years.
+In principle, acquisitions by credit institutions meeting these criteria are not deemed to constitute concentrations in the meaning of the Competition Act (for exceptions, see question 2.1 below).

-Acquisitions of shareholdings in companies of the media sector must be notified to the media sectoral regulator (Entidade Reguladora para a Comunicação Social) under the Press and Television Acts (Laws 2/99, of 13 January 1999 and 32/2003, of 22 August 2003, both as amended).
+Acquisitions of shareholdings in companies of the media sector must be notified to the media sectoral regulator (EntidadeReguladora para a Comunicação Social) under the Press and Television Acts (Laws 2/99, of 13 January 1999 and 32/2003, of 22 August 2003, both as amended).
 In addition, if the transaction is notified to the Competition Authority, the media sectoral regulator must issue a binding Opinion, which will effectively block the operation if it is deemed to threaten the freedom of speech or the plurality of the media.
 Under the Radio Act (Law 4/2001, of 23 February 2001, as amended), changes of control over radio companies must also be notified to, and approved by, the media regulator.